krtb/rails-jwt-auth/README.md

         * who this person is, and their id in our database
       * ccccc = signature
         * The signature is a hash of the header and the payload.
 It is hashed with a secret key, that we will provide (and should store in an environment variable using a gem like [Figaro](https://github.com/laserlemon/figaro#getting-started))
+* JWT Methods
+  * JWT.encode
+    * takes 3 arguments
+      * a payload to encode
+      * an application secret of the user's choice
+      * an optional third that can be used to specify the hashing algorithm used
+    * This method returns a JWT as a string
+  * JWT.decode
+    * takes 3 arguments
+      * a JWT as a string
+      * an application secret
+      * optionally––a hashing algorithm

 # External Research Resources